hyperledger-gerrit-archive/fabric-ca/docs/source/users-guide.rst

     # fabric-ca-server init -b admin:adminpw

-The ``-b`` (bootstrap identity) option is required for initialization.
-At least one bootstrap identity is required to start the Fabric CA server.
+The ``-b`` (bootstrap identity) option is required for initialization when LDAP is disabled.
+At least one bootstrap identity is required to start the Fabric CA server; this identity is the server administrator.

 The server configuration file contains a Certificate Signing Request (CSR) section that can be configured.
 The following is a sample CSR.

 If you are going to connect to the Fabric CA server remotely over TLS,